beatrice-yu/tweeter/README.md

 # Tweeter Project

+According to the original repo (slightly modified from the original since the original was kinda self-explanatory, tbh):

 Tweeter is a simple, single-page Twitter clone.

-This repository is the starter code for the project: Students will fork and clone this repository, then build upon it to practice their HTML, CSS, JS, jQuery and AJAX front-end skills, and their Node, Express back-end skills.
+Forked off of (this repo)[https://github.com/lighthouse-labs/tweeter], I built upon it to practice my HTML, CSS, JS, jQuery and AJAX front-end skills, and my Node, Express back-end skills.

 ## Getting Started

-1. [Create](https://docs.github.com/en/repositories/creating-and-managing-repositories/creating-a-repository-from-a-template) a new repository using this repository as a template.
-2. Clone your repository onto your local device.
+1. Clone this repository onto your local device.
-3. Install dependencies using the `npm install` command.
+2. Install dependencies using the `npm install` command.
 3. Start the web server using the `npm run local` command.
 The app will be served at <http://localhost:8080/>.
 4. Go to <http://localhost:8080/> in your browser.